mova-es/Git_homework/Инструкция по командам git.md

 5. Create a new file in the new branch and do necessary actions
 6. Commit the changings
 7. Push it to the account on github
-8. Comapre and pull request
+8. Compare and pull request